-Robert Merriman, the son of a lumberjack, was born in the United States in 1908.
+Robert Merriman, the son of a lumberjack, was born in the United States on 17th November 1908.
 While studying economics at University of Nevada he spent two years in the Reserve Officers' Training Corps because it paid seven and a half dollars a month.
 He also worked as a ranch hand, cement worker and pulp feeder to help finance his studies.

 After completing his studies Merriman began teaching at University of California.
 While in California he became active in left-wing politics and supported the San Francisco General Strike.
 Merriman also won the Newton Booth Travelling Fellowship.
 This enabled him to study agricultural problems in different countries in Europe.